-In the second position, the school board may find that managing the tax levy precludes full use of their new revenue limit authority.
+In the second position, the school board may find that managing the tax levy precludes full use of their revenue limit authority.
 In other words, some school boards might find themselves having to decide whether to use any increase in levy authority they might have received in the 2023-25 state budget.
 In this scenario, after a two-year revenue limit freeze and revenue limits having trailed inflation for 14 years, school boards will have to weigh the prospect of raising the local levy against the need to meet their obligations.

 To varying degrees, school boards across the state are projecting increased costs to compensate staff amid existing labor shortages and ongoing competition with neighboring schools and the private sector; provide ongoing post-pandemic academic and social-emotional supports for students; keep pace with inflation in operating costs; catch up on deferred maintenance and mounting capital needs; and more.
+Against those needs, school boards will have to assess how amenable local taxpayers are to seeing their property taxes go up over the next two years.